-- The Director of SST will notify all teachers of the student once the school has received physician's paperwork or notification of extended absence.
+- The SST Director will notify all teachers of the student once the school has received physician's paperwork or notification of extended absence.
 Teachers will be informed of the student's particular limitations. - All daily assignments including quizzes, classwork, homework, etc. should be voided (retroactive to time of incident) in their grade column by marking it with an "X".
 Students are responsible for any and all work after the date they are cleared. - This does not apply to AP courses.
 However, AP teachers may excuse work as they see fit.
-Individual AP teachers will work with the student to develop a reasonable timetable for

-- completion of make-up work (non-test) acknowledging they may be taking multiple AP courses.
-This timetable should be emailed to the Director of SST. - All make up tests (AP and non-AP) need to be given to the Director of SST as soon as possible.
-The schedule of make-up tests will be determined by the Director of SST who will proctor the tests and return them upon completion.
-The schedule will be emailed by the Director of SST to parents, teachers, and the student so that all parties are aware of assessment dates. - Upon return, no student will be allowed to take more than 1 make up test per day.
+Individual AP teachers will work with the student to develop a reasonable timetable for completion of make-up work (non-test) acknowledging they may be taking multiple AP courses.
+This timetable should be emailed to the SST Director. - All make up tests (AP and non-AP) need to be given to the SST Director as soon as possible.
+The schedule of make-up tests will be determined by the SST Director, who will proctor the tests and return them upon completion.
+The schedule will be emailed by the SST Director to parents, teachers, and the student so that all parties are aware of assessment dates. - Upon return, no student will be allowed to take more than 1 make up test per day.